 Iolani Palace State Monument

 King Kalakaua, also known as the Merrie Monarch, built this majestic palace in 1882.
 It served as his official residence, as well as the official state residence of royalty in the United States.
-The palace’s grounds and galleries are now open to the public as a museum.
-The iconic King Kamehameha I statue stands just across the street.
+In addition, the palace’s grounds and galleries are now open to the public as a museum.
+Moreover, the iconic King Kamehameha I statue stands just across the street.

 Nuuanu Pali State Wayside (Pali Lookout)